Master’s Degree with No Debt: A Strategic Guide to Funding Grad School

 Cost

-Of course, this may be the most important and obvious consideration, especially if your goal is to graduate debt-free.
+Of course, cost may be the most important and obvious consideration, especially if your goal is to graduate debt-free.
 For each school you’re interested in, research their website for graduate student tuition.
 Sometimes, individual program pages will list the cost as well.
 When searching, keep in mind that the cost for the same degree can vary from school to school.

 Some students find it useful to create a spreadsheet to document important details about potential master’s programs.
 If you use this organization method, be sure to add a column for cost so you can do a side-by-side financial comparison of all the programs you’re considering.